Scotland's Rural College: Elmwood College

 Elmwood College was founded as Elmwood Agricultural and Technical College in 1972 as a rural further education institution based in Cupar, Fife.
 Its foundations were laid 20 years earlier when holding classes in the local school and cricket club before the education committee of Fife County Council acquired some land and erected a Nissen hut.
 This was followed by the purchase of Elmwood House, Gardens and Greenhouses in 1953 for £2,300.
 In 1956, the first day release classes in Scotland for agricultural and horticultural apprentices commenced at Elmwood Agricultural Centre.
 Elmwood College continued expanding during the 1960s and a new building was completed in 1972.
 By then Elmwood had also acquired Stratheden Hospital Farm.

 Elmwood College was officially opened in 1972 by Hector Monro.
 The Scottish Technical Education Consultative Council had made recommendations in 1967 around establishing regional farm centres.
 The college had started classes about twenty years earlier, with student numbers rising from 100 to around 2000 by 1972.
 There were full-time as well as part-time courses, work based courses, and modern apprenticeships.
 Before the purpose-built building opened in 1972, classes had been held on borrowed premises over a few years.
 A 350-acre farm was attached to the college and it offered courses such as hill-farming and shepherding.

 A college with a part-focus on golf education, Elmwood opened its own 18-hole working golf course in 1997.
 Construction of a golf course began in 1995 with attention given to both the quality of the course and consideration of the local environment; the course was Geo Certified in 2013.

 SRUC

 A proposal to merge the Scottish Agricultural College with Barony College, Elmwood College and Oatridge College was put to public consultation between March and May 2012.
 Education Secretary Mike Russell voiced support for the merger in June 2012, and Scotland's Rural College formally came into existence on 1 October 2012.
 The work of the Scottish Agricultural College in education and training, research and development and consultancy services, would be continued by the newly-merged institution.
 Scotland's Rural College was given the initialism SRUC upon its founding, as it would be working towards gaining the status of a university college with degree awarding powers.
 Professor Wayne Powell was appointed to serve as principal of SRUC in April 2016.

+In 2022, SRUC's application for degree awarding powers was approved to advance to the scrutiny stage by the Quality Assurance Agency for Higher Education advisory committee.
+This involves a minimum of 12 months of scrutiny, with the result of the application expected no earlier than summer 2023.